tarwn/lessthandot-hugo/blogs/content/posts/2010-04-22-stripping-rows-out-of-file-imports.md

   <img src="/wp-content/uploads/blogs/DataMgmt/buffer_5.gif" alt="" title="" width="335" height="281" />
 </div></p>

 The major problem with this process is the fact we are processing row by row while putting the row under a microscope.
 Imagine this in a 300M row import.
-It wouldn’t go very well but would go if needed.
+It wouldn't go very well but would go if needed.

 The next solution that will be much easier to implement, maintain and gain performance will follow in a second part to this post.
 We will utilize a script task to manipulate the file before hand, assign the variable, delete the header and import the data as needed.